marcy-terui/serverless-crypt/README.md

 # Description

-Use the secrets in Serverless Framework.
+Securing the secrets on Serverless Framework by AWS KMS encrypting.

 # Requirements